qortmdgh4141/Performance-Optimization-of-MLP-Model-for-Regression-Problem/README.md

 ### 1. &nbsp; Research Objective <br/><br/>

 - _This study aims to train and evaluate a multilayer perceptron model on the Diabetes 130-US hospitals for years 1999-2008 dataset.
-To design the optimal model, we referred to the method proposed in the paper "Diabetes Mellitus Diagnosis Using Artificial Neural Networks with Fewer Features".
+To design the optimal model, I referred to the method proposed in the paper "Diabetes Mellitus Diagnosis Using Artificial Neural Networks with Fewer Features".
 In this paper, the authors tested the number of hidden layers from 2 to 8 to optimize the number of hidden layers for the Pima Indians Diabetes Database dataset and found that 3 or 4 hidden layers were the optimal model structure._  <br/>

-- _Since the dataset used in this study is similar to the dataset used in the paper, we limited the network structure to three hidden layers based on the experiments in the paper.
-However, it is not completely identical to the network structure presented in the paper.In this study, we increased the number of nodes in each layer by about 10 times than the number of nodes presented in the paper to increase the complexity of the model.
-In addition, we added batch regularization and dropout layers to solve internal covariate shift and overfitting problems.
-Furthermore, we conducted experiments based on various trial and error methods, such as variable selection techniques, scaling techniques, and initialization techniques, to solve multicollinearity problems and improve the model's performance.
-Through these efforts, we hope to improve performance of the model and prevented problems such as gradient vanishing._ <br/><br/><br/>
+- _Since the dataset used in this study is similar to the dataset used in the paper, I limited the network structure to three hidden layers based on the experiments in the paper.
+However, it is not completely identical to the network structure presented in the paper.In this study, I increased the number of nodes in each layer by about 10 times than the number of nodes presented in the paper to increase the complexity of the model.
+In addition, I added batch regularization and dropout layers to solve internal covariate shift and overfitting problems.
+Furthermore, I conducted experiments based on various trial and error methods, such as variable selection techniques, scaling techniques, and initialization techniques, to solve multicollinearity problems and improve the model's performance.
+Through these efforts, I hope to improve performance of the model and prevented problems such as gradient vanishing._ <br/><br/><br/>

 ### 2. &nbsp; Key Components of the Neural Network Model and Experimental Settings  <br/><br/>